Colleges and Schools

-And because Drexel believes that you shouldn't wait until you have your degree to start your career, you'll have the opportunity to work with real start-ups — maybe even one of your own — before you graduate.
+And because Drexel believes that you shouldn't wait until you have your degree to start your career, you'll have the opportunity to work with real startups — maybe even one of your own — before you graduate.

-Visit the Close School of Entrepreneurship website.
+To learn more, visit the Close School of Entrepreneurship website.

-Visit the Pennoni Honors College website.
+To learn more, visit the Pennoni Honors College website.